zarusz/SlimMessageBus/docs/intro.md

 ### Modularization of configuration

+> Since version 2.0.0

 The SMB bus configuration can be split into modules.
 This allows to keep the bus configuration alongside the relevant application module (or layer).
-There are two possible approaches:

-- The `services.AddSlimMessageBus(mbb => { })` can be used multiple times.
-- An implementation of `IMessageBusConfigurator` is placed in each module (assembly) and registered in the DI.

-#### AddSlimMessageBus overload

-> Since version 2.0.0

 The `services.AddSlimMessageBus(mbb => { })` can be called multiple times.
 The end result will be a sum of the configurations (the supplied `MessageBusBuilder` instance will be the same).
 Consider the example: